Onwards: Notes from Haneda Airport

 By the time I went through security and headed for the lounge, I felt fully integrated in travel world.
 I had to move on to the next stop, but the travel world was moving on with me.

-Travel Hacking News: 60,000 Points Bonus Ends This Week
+Travel Hacking News: 60,000 Points Bonus Ends Soon

 A couple of weeks ago I mentioned the increased signup bonus for two credit cards I use frequently.
 The signup bonus for each of these cards is usually 50,000 points—which is great on its own.
 50,000 points can get you two round-trip plane tickets anywhere in North America, or one-way to Asia or Europe.
-For the next week only, however, you can earn an additional 10,000 points per card.
+For a limited time, however, you can earn an additional 10,000 points per card.

 In more good news, Singapore Airlines is now included as a transfer option for these cards.
 You can essentially earn a round-trip, Business Class ticket to Asia for getting both of these cards and meeting the minimum spent.